“Oh! They’re brittle stars, Vince!” I exclaimed as we puzzled at a hoard of strange, tentacles waving in a shallow tide pool.

 We stopped at the large section of beach and laid out for a while, feeling rather relieved to be someplace where no one was yelling or staring at us.

 The area was very peaceful and it was easy to see why it was up-and-coming.
-It was clear that we were witnessing this beautiful spot as it was on the brink of major change.
+It was clear that we were witnessing this beautiful spot on the brink of major change.
 I imagine ten years from now Mekaki will be on a lot of tourists’ radars, but for now it is still a bit of a secret, and easily one of the most clean and relaxing beaches on Lombok.

 We opted to take the new highway on our return trip to Are Goling.
 This was the best road we drove on during our time in Indonesia, that is, until we got to the unfinished part.
 Once we reached the end of the pavement, it was easier to take the scooter off road and ride the sandy shoulder than it was to stay on the fresh gravel that was being laid down.